timsort/cpp-TimSort/README.md

 The tests are written with Catch2 and can be compiled with CMake and run through CTest.

-When using the project's main `CMakeLists.txt`, the CMake variable `BUILD_TESTING` is `ON` by default unless the project is included as a subdirectory.
-The following CMake variables are available to change the way the tests are built with CMake:
+When using the project's main `CMakeLists.txt`, the CMake option `BUILD_TESTING` is `ON` by default unless the project is included as a subdirectory.
+The following CMake options are available to change the way the tests are built with CMake:
 * `GFX_TIMSORT_USE_VALGRIND`: if `ON`, the tests will be run through Valgrind (`OFF` by default)
 * `GFX_TIMSORT_SANITIZE`: this variable takes a comma-separated list of sanitizers options to run the tests (empty by default)

 ## BENCHMARKS

-Benchmarks are available in the `benchmarks` subdirectory, and can be constructed directly by passing `BUILD_BENCHMARKS=ON` variable to CMake during the configuration step.
+Benchmarks are available in the `benchmarks` subdirectory, and can be constructed directly by passing the option `-DBUILD_BENCHMARKS=ON` to CMake during the configuration step.

 Example bench_sort output (timing scale: sec.):